-2) Scoring for Part One - Boxing (Maximum of twenty points)
+1. Scoring for Part One - Boxing (Maximum of 20 points)

 - a.
-The horse will be scored 10 points for control, position and correctness - b.
-The horse will be scored 10 points for degree of difficulty, amount of work done, eye appeal and cow sense.
+The horse will be scored 10 points for control, position and correctness - The horse will be scored 10 points for degree of difficulty and amount of work done

-Credits: + Expression by the horse and making moves with little rider assistance

-- + Holding and controlling the cow

-- + Amount of work actually done and the degree of difficulty of the work

-- + Horse forces cow to turn
+- + Expression by the horse and making moves with little rider assistance - Holding and controlling the cow - + Amount of work done and the degree of difficulty of the work done - Horse forces cow to turn

-Deductions: - Missing cow badly on turns
+- Missing cow badly on turn

 - Horse having to be handled excessively

 - Letting cow escape to start rundown instead by being held, released, and driven down the fence

 - Using side fences to turn cow

-3) Scoring for Part Two - Fence Work (Maximum of twenty points)
+2. Scoring for Part Two - Fence Work (Maximum of 20 points)

 - a.
 The horse will be scored 10 points for control, position and correctness - b.
-The horse will be scored 10 points for degree of difficulty, amount of work done, eye appeal and cow sense.
+The horse will be scored 10 points for degree of difficulty and amount of work done

-Credits: + First run at least 1⁄2 length of arena
+- + Run at least 1⁄2 length of area

-- + Turns that are right on the cow - + Controlling a difficult cow
+- + Turns that are right on the cow

+- + Controlling the difficulty of the cow
-Deductions: -Making first run less than 1⁄2 length of arena

-- -Using end fences to help turn cow - -Going around the end of arena to get a turn - Sliding by cow by more than a horse length on turns
+- Making first run less than 1⁄2 length of arena - Going around the end of arena to get a turn - Sliding by the cow by more than a horse length on turns

-4) Scoring for Part Three - Optional Circling or Roping (Maximum of twenty points)
+Scoring for Part Three - Optional Circling or Roping (Maximum of 20 points) Circling

-Circling

 - a.
-The horse will be scored 10 points control, position and correctness - b.
-The horse will be scored 10 points for degree of difficulty, amount of work done, eye appeal and cow sense.
+The horse will be scored 10 points control, position, and correctness - The horse will be scored 10 points for degree of difficulty and amount of work done

-Credits: +Getting up on cow close enough to control the circles

-+Acknowledging the cow during circling and working willingly
+- + Getting up on cow close enough to control the circle - + Acknowledging the cow during circling and working willingly

-Deductions: -Lack of control in circles due to distance from cow

--Not acknowledging the cow or simply lack of horse's ability
+Lack of control in circles due to distance from cow Not acknowledging the cow or simply lack of horse's ability